BillTheBest/core2f/README.md

 From the GUI you would either upload the ISO as a VApp or a VApp Template into a catalog.
 From the CLI you have both options as well.

 ### From CLI - CoreOS ISO
+In order to attach the ```config-drive``` ISO, you must have a VApp available.
+The VAppTemplate does not allow customization unless it is first deployed to a VApp.
+We list both methods below, but the preferred option would be to deploy straight to a VApp.
+1. (Optional) The following command will import the OVF as a VApp.
+> "/Applications/VMware Fusion.app/Contents/Library/VMware OVF Tool/ovftool"  --acceptAllEulas http://alpha.release.core-os.net/amd64-usr/current/coreos_production_vmware_ova.ova "vcloud://youraccount@yourdomain@fqdn_region_vca:443?org=your_org_id&vdc=your_vdc_name&vapp=coreos_vapp_name"
-1. (Optional) Use the following command to import the OVF as a VApp Template.
+2. (Optional) Use the following command to import the OVF as a VApp Template.
 Notice the ```alpha``` lists the Alpha channel, which could be Beta, or Stable once they have the same OVA.
 The ```current``` references the most recent in that channel, but could be any version with the OVA.
 > "/Applications/VMware Fusion.app/Contents/Library/VMware OVF Tool/ovftool"  --acceptAllEulas http://alpha.release.core-os.net/amd64-usr/current/coreos_production_vmware_ova.ova "vcloud://youraccount@yourdomain@fqdn_region_vca:443?org=your_org_id&vdc=your_vdc_name&catalog=default-catalog&vappTemplate=coreos_template_name"
-2. (Optional) The following command will import the OVF as a VApp.
-> "/Applications/VMware Fusion.app/Contents/Library/VMware OVF Tool/ovftool"  --acceptAllEulas http://alpha.release.core-os.net/amd64-usr/current/coreos_production_vmware_ova.ova "vcloud://youraccount@yourdomain@fqdn_region_vca:443?org=your_org_id&vdc=your_vdc_name&vapp=coreos_vapp_name"

 ## <a id="deploy_template">4.
 (Optional) Deploy VApp Template or VApp</a>
 If you uploaded as a VApp previously then you can skip this step.
 From the vCloud Air or vCloud Director GUI's create a VApp from the template that you uploaded.
 Attach the template to the ```default-routed-network```.